This article is written by Rudrank Riyam

 Podfile to fetch the latest version.

 After you enter the command

-pod update, you can run the project successfully on M1 devices and Intel machines.
+pod update, you can run the project successfully on the Apple Silicon and Intel machines.

 Despite many dependencies providing quick support, the framework you are using may be outdated.
 It may also be a proprietary framework that doesn’t give you access to the source code.
 Suppose you don’t see any updates for these frameworks/packages in the foreseeable future.
 In that case, you can have a look at this article on “Hacking native ARM64 binaries to run on the iOS Simulator”.
 As the name suggests, it’s a hack to get things working, and we only recommend using this extreme workaround as a last resort.

-Build times for M1 Mac mini and Intel Mac Pro
+Build times for Mac mini M2, Mac mini M1 and Intel Mac Pro

 You can take inspiration from open-source projects that have been successfully migrated and work on the new chips.
 Take a look at a few examples of such projects here.

-To understand the build time differences between the M1 and Intel machines and get a better idea of the superior efficiency and speed of M1 Mac minis, we have built and run tests on the official Wikipedia iOS app.
-This demonstrates a real-world scenario with hundreds of tests.
-It’s an open-source app that you can explore yourself.
+To appreciate the build time differences between the Apple Silicon and Intel machines and gain a clearer understanding of the enhanced efficiency and speed offered by the Mac mini M2 and Mac mini M1, we conducted tests on the official Wikipedia iOS app.
+This experiment presents you with a real-world scenario involving hundreds of tests.
+As an open-source app, you are welcome to explore it yourself.

 You can see the significant differences in the numbers, especially while running tests — they execute much more quickly on the Apple Silicon build machines.
 We observe a reduction of 35–40% in overall build times when comparing the Mac mini M2 to Intel Mac Pro.
 This gap accumulates when executing numerous builds, which you may do on a daily basis, ultimately saving a significant amount of time and providing a faster iteration process.